Mixed boundary valued problem for linear and nonlinear wave equations in domains with fractal boundaries: Functional analysis framework and notations

+Recently, the question about the optimal class of Sobolev extension domains in $\R^n$ was solved in terms of $n$-sets by~\cite{HAJLASZ-2008} for $W^{k,p}$-extension domains with $1<p<\infty$ and $k\in \N$ for domains in $\R^n$.
+For the completeness of the paper, we explain the notion of $d$-sets: \begin{definition}[Ahlfors $d$-regular set or $d$-set~\cite{JONSSON-1984,JONSSON-1995,WALLIN-1991,TRIEBEL-1997}] Let $F$ be a Borel non-empty subset of $\R^n$.
+The set $F$ is is called a $d$-set ($0<d\le n$) if there exists a $d$-measure $\mu$ on $F$, $i.e.$ a positive Borel measure with support $F$ ($\operatorname{supp} \mu=F$) such that there exist constants $c_1$, $c_2>0$,

-where $B_r(x)\subset \R^n$ denotes the Euclidean ball centered at $x$ and of radius~$r$. \end{definition} As~\cite[Prop.~1, p~30]{JONSSON-1984} all $d$-measures on a fixed $d$-set $F$ are equivalent, it is also possible to define a $d$-set by the $d$-dimensional Hausdorff measure $m_d$, which in particular implies that $F$ has Hausdorff dimension $d$ in the neighborhood of each point of $F$~\cite[p.33]{JONSSON-1984}.
-The definition~(\ref{defdset}) includes the case $d=n$, $i.e.$ $n$-sets.
+where $B_r(x)\subset \R^n$ denotes the Euclidean ball centered at $x$ and of radius~$r$. \end{definition} As~\cite[Prop.~1, p~30]{JONSSON-1984} all $d$-measures on a fixed $d$-set $F$ are equivalent, it is also possible to consider in Definition~\ref{defdset} the $d$-measure $\mu$ equal to the restriction of $d$-dimensional Hausdorff measure $m_d$ to $F$ ($m_d|_F$ is a $d$-measure on $F$ by~\cite[Thrm~1]{JONSSON-1984}).
+This in particular implies that a $d$-set $F$ has Hausdorff dimension $d$ in the neighborhood of each point of $F$~\cite[p.33]{JONSSON-1984}.
+Definition~\ref{defdset} includes the case $d=n$, $i.e.$ $n$-sets.
 In $\mathbb{R}^n$ Lipschitz domains and domains with more regular boundaries are $n-$sets and their boundaries are $(n-1)-$sets.
 Using~\cite{JONSSON-1984,WALLIN-1991}, the $(\varepsilon,\delta)$ domains in $\mathbb{R}^n$ are $n-$sets:

 where $\lambda(A)$ denotes the $n$-dimensional Lebesgue measure of a set $A$.
 This property is also called the measure density condition~\cite{HAJLASZ-2008}.
 Let us notice that an $n$-set $\Omega$ cannot be ``thin'' close to its boundary $\del \Omega$.
 At the same time~\cite{WALLIN-1991}, if $\Omega$ is an $(\eps,\delta)$-domain and $\del \Omega$ is a $d$-set ($d<n$), then $\overline{\Omega}=\Omega\cup \del \Omega$ is an $n$-set.
 A typical example of a $d$-set boundary it is the self-similar fractals as the von Koch fractals.